Day of Reflection Sub Group

 Heather Kilgore is a former general practitioner who worked in East Belfast.
 She is a member of the Corrymeela Community and has helped host families and individuals severely traumatised by the Troubles.

-Michaela Mackin is Director of the Funding & Development Programme with the Community Relations Council.
-Since 1999, Michaela has been responsible for the management of financial resources and developmental support for groups working with victims and survivors of the Troubles.
+Michaela Mackin is Director of the Funding and Development Programme with the Community Relations Council.
+Since 1999, Michaela has been responsible for the management of financial resources and developmental support with groups working with victims and survivors of the Troubles.

-Frances McCandless is Director of Policy at NICVA, the umbrella body for the voluntary and community sector.
-She has worked in the sector in Northern Ireland and elsewhere for 16 years.
+Frances McCandless was Director of Policy at NICVA, the umbrella body for the voluntary and community sector.
+She has worked in the sector and elsewhere for 19 years.

 Tommy McCay is a retired primary school teacher with over 35 years experience in education.
 He has been a full time voluntary member of the Columba Community of Prayer and Reconciliation in Derry and Donegal for over 25 years.